Ap blethand History, Family Crest & Coats of Arms

 Early Notables of the Ap blethand family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Ap blethand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ap blethand family to the New World and Oceana
+Migration of the Ap blethand family

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Ap blethand G. Blethen, who arrived in San Francisco in 1851.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)